Unlock the key to longevity in our free guide. DOWNLOAD NOW.

 Treadmill exercise burns more calories per minute, but exercise bikes offer a low-impact cardio workout that could ultimately deliver better results.

 Exercise bikes and treadmills are two of the most popular exercise machines on the market – both at home and in the gym.
 The aerobic exercise that you get from both provides an effective cardio workout.
+This builds endurance, improves lung capacity and burns calories.

 What are treadmills and stationary exercise bikes?